manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 public R prefixBind(T rhs);
 ```
 If your type implements either of these, it is the basis of a potential "unit" expression.
 Thus, the application of
 these methods goes beyond just units.
-To illustrate, let's say you want to make date literal expressions such as:
+To illustrate, let's say you want to make date "literal" expressions such as:
 ```java
 LocalMonthDay d1 = May 15;
 LocalYearMonth d2 = 2019 May;